Everything You Need to Know About Menopause & Perimenopause

 Radiation, chemotherapy, and certain medications can also induce menopause.
 A rarer condition, known as primary ovarian insufficiency, also disrupts normal periods in women aged 40 or younger.
 A blood test may report signs of menopause and of very few eggs left in the ovaries.

-Low estrogen levels lead to classic and common symptoms of menopause, including:
+Low estrogen levels often lead to classic menopause and perimenopause symptoms.
+These common symptoms include:

 • Hot flashes